Ready to Snap? How to Catch Yourself and Get Back on Track

 1. Just be with yourself for a few moments.

-You’ll notice annoyance or impatience, but take a deep breath and look past your judgments (“Why can’t he just behave?!”) to the fears behind your anger (“What if he’s still doing this when he’s 20?… If I were a better parent, this wouldn’t be happening… What if I’ve ruined my child?”)
+You’ll notice annoyance or impatience, but take a deep breath and look past your judgements (“Why can’t he just behave?!”) to the fears behind your anger (“What if he’s still doing this when he’s 20?… If I were a better parent, this wouldn’t be happening… What if I’ve ruined my child?”)

 Behind our annoyance there’s usually fear or grief or hurt or powerlessness.
 The secret is that once you hold yourself with compassion and let yourself feel those emotions, they start to evaporate.
 Just don’t take action based on those feelings.
 That urgent need to set your child straight right now?
 That means you’re in fight mode.
 Instead, take a deep breath, hug yourself, and allow the more vulnerable feelings underneath to surface.